 Rather than treating change as a one-off effort, templates provide a repeatable structure that helps teams approach each initiative with clarity and consistency.
 This reduces uncertainty and ensures critical elements are not overlooked during execution.

-Definition and purpose
+Definition and purpose in 2026

-Why templates accelerate change success
+How templates accelerate change

 Templates make change management more predictable and repeatable, cutting planning time dramatically so leaders can focus on strategy instead of admin work.
-This standardized approach delivers benefits that multiply over time.
-Standardized approaches cut planning time dramatically, so leaders can focus on strategy instead of admin work.

-- Reduced planning overhead: teams avoid blank-page delays and move directly into customization and execution.
+- Reduced planning overhead: Teams avoid blank-page delays and move directly into customization and execution.

-- Institutional memory: templates capture lessons from previous initiatives, preventing repeated mistakes.
+- Institutional memory: Templates capture lessons from previous initiatives, preventing repeated mistakes.

-- Predictable outcomes: consistent structures generate reliable data for forecasting adoption and impact.
+- Predictable outcomes: Consistent structures generate reliable data for forecasting adoption and impact.

-- Cross-functional alignment: shared frameworks establish common language and expectations across teams.
+- Cross-functional alignment: Shared frameworks establish common language and expectations across teams.

-Change management plans vs. project plans
+Change management plans vs project plans

 | Aspect | Project plan | Change management plan |